Veriqloud/ubqc_squidasm/README.md

 #### 2.8 run_ubqc.py
 - Characteristic to SquidASM.
 File for simulation control: Yields the possibility to run the simulation N times and infer about the statistical likelyhood of success.
 Configure this file to change the number of runs as well as the output.
 Configuration file is also chosen here.

+#### 2.9 benchmarking.py
+- Used to estimate the security of the protocol.
+See section 7 for further information.

 ## 3. Running the simulation
 Functioning versions of SquidASM [4] and NetQASM [5] on the user's side are required to run the simulation.
 To run the simulation, head to the directory in which the files are deposited.
 Using the consol, python run_ubqc.py can be used to run the simulation given the current settings provided in run_ubqc.py.
 Possible arguments include: